treolabs/treopim/docs/en/user-guide/catalogs.md

 ![Catalog products](../../_assets/catalogs/catalog-products.jpg)

-To see all products linked to the given catalog, use the `Show full list` option:
+To see all products linked to the given catalog record, use the `Show full list` option:

 ![Show full option](../../_assets/catalogs/show-full-option.jpg)